DataDog/integrations-core/wmi_check/README.md

 The metrics definitions include three components:

-- Class property in WMI
+- Class property in WMI.
-- Metric name as it appears in Datadog
+- Metric name as it appears in Datadog.
 - The metric type.

 #### Configuration Options